Riding Lawn Mower Won’t Start, No Clicking — Solutions When Your Riding Mower Does Nothing When You Turn The Key

 Inspect the Control Module

 A control module is a printed circuit with resistors, relays, and a ground side that receive commands from the safety switches.
 If the sensors in the motor work correctly, a circuit module will also output a command to the starter through the solenoid.
-However, not every mower has one.
+But keep in mind, not every mower I’ve come across is equipped with one.

 Hurqvarna electric lawn mower cutting deck